-The costs to under ground overhead utilities can be significant.
-Gastax monies cannot be used to under ground overhead utilities.
-Therefore, financing has to come from the City's General Fundor the Council has to direct the council has the council has to direct the council has to direct the council has the councilthe utility to bill costs to the ratepayer.
+The costs to underground overhead utilities can be significant.
+Gastax monies cannot be used to underground overhead utilities.
+Therefore, financing has to come from the City's General Fundor the Council has to direct the utility to bill costs to the ratepayer.